IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Dataset.md

 - HMO CATEGORY: Category of the HMO (Text).
 - Services Rendered: Description of the healthcare service provided (Text).
 - Location/Department: Department or location where the service was rendered (Text).
-- 10% Co-payment: The amount of 10% co-payment paid by the enrollee (Currency).
+- 10% Co-payment: The 10% co-payment paid by the enrollee (Currency).
-- Value of Transaction: Total value of the healthcare service (Currency).
+- Value of Transaction: Total healthcare service value (Currency).
 - Covered by Cap: Amount covered by the capitation payment from the HMO (Currency).
 - Not Covered By Cap: Amount not covered by the capitation payment (Currency).
 - PRODUCT ID: Unique identifier for the healthcare service product (Text).